 I would say that the above verse contains the answer to all the ‘whys’ we tend to ask God.
-All the afflictions that He leads us through that seem unreasonable, unfair or uncalled for are allowed because He wants to be good to us in the end.
+To every affliction He leads us through that seems unreasonable, unfair or uncalled for.
+It is because He wants to be good to us in the end.

 Before we go any further though, let us first get the context of this verse: Moses was speaking to Israel towards the end of their long journey of forty years from Egypt.
 He was preparing and warning them at the same time.
 He said, “Be sure you do not feel self-important and forget the Lord your God who brought you from the land of Egypt, the place of slavery, and who brought you through the great, fearful desert of venomous serpents and scorpions, an arid place with no water.
 He made water flow from a flint rock and fed you in the desert with manna (which your ancestors had never before known) so that he might, by humbling you, test you and eventually bring good to you.”

 I want you to pay attention to a small but very important word: ‘SO’.
 In the above passage, Moses says that the great trials the children of Israel experienced were SO that, or in order for good to come to them.
 That was God’s ultimate intention and it is always the same with us.
 You can look at it this way, the trials were a bridge, vehicle, path or way to the good he had for them: they directly contributed towards Israel receiving God’s promised blessing.